cassie1234ewh/Analysing-the-Teaching-and-Learning-Environments-through-multi-agent-LLMs/README.md

   1. Encode the image and send it to the LLM for initial analysis to generate the first report.
   2. Use an optimization agent to refine structure, clarity, and style, producing the second report.
 - **Output**: Two Word documents (`.docx`):
-  - Initial analysis report
+  - Initial Analysis Report
-  - Optimized report
+  - Optimized Analysis Report
   Saved in the `reports/` folder.
 ---